 We have a corporate vision in place for the borough.
 As a clear statement of the organisation's purpose, to work towards this vision we have established a Corporate Plan 2019-23.

-Designed on an extensive evidence base including; a community consultation, a community needs study, and the primary manifesto aims of the elected administration, to provide a framework for the council's activities the Corporate Plan has established three clearly defined strategic objectives, each supported by a series of policy commitments:
+Designed on an extensive evidence base including; a community consultation, a community needs study, and the primary manifesto aims of the elected administration, to provide a framework for the council's activities the Corporate Plan has established three clearly defined strategic objectives:

-- People: a proud community; where residents can call a safe, clean borough their home - Place: a dynamic borough; defined by a vibrant and productive local economy taking advantage of growth in the area, supported by its strong and active community - Progress: an entrepreneurial authority; commercial in outlook and committed to continuous service improvement, underpinned by a skilled workforce and strong governance environment.
+- People: a proud community; where residents can call a safe, clean borough their home. - Place: a dynamic borough; defined by a vibrant and productive local economy taking advantage of growth in the area, supported by its strong and active community. - Progress: an entrepreneurial authority; commercial in outlook and committed to continuous service improvement, underpinned by a skilled workforce and strong governance environment.

-The Corporate Plan was adopted into the our Policy Framework, as defined by the Constitution, by Full Council in October 2019.
-Departmental business plans are established to translate the corporate objectives into appropriately planned and resourced strategies, projects and interventions; the operational delivery of the Corporate Plan.
-It is the elected Members of the authority who are ultimately responsible for the delivery of the council's corporate objectives and this is facilitated through the strong communication channels between Members and officers as evident in 2020-21.
+Departmental business plans are established to translate the corporate objectives into appropriately planned and resourced strategies, projects and interventions.
+It is the elected Members who are ultimately responsible for the delivery of the council's corporate objectives, and this is facilitated through the strong communication channels between Members and officers as evident in 2021-22.